tatami-inc/test-blocked_running_stats/README.md

 ```

 Note that the dense case should already favor the blocked analysis.
-For the sparse case, the cache misses should be fewer, as there is less data that could push the result vector out of the cache;
+For the sparse case, the cache misses should be less frequent, as there is less data that could push the result vector out of the cache after processing a dimension element;
 and the looping overhead is higher relative to the amount of data being processed.

 I think we'll just stick to the simple calculation for now.